The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Introduction

 Further examples of the scientific capabilities of \jp \ for galaxy evolution studies are presented in \citet{bonoli2020}.
-These results are based on the analysis of a set of \jp-like data, named \mjp, collected in a single stripe of the sky that overlaps with the All-wavelength Extended Groth Strip International survey \citep[AEGIS, ][]{davis2007}, using the \pf \ camera instead of the JPCam.
-The present work, based on \mjp \ galaxies at $z < 1$, has the goal of paving the way to identify and characterize galaxy populations and their stellar content across cosmic time.
+These results are based on the analysis of a set of \jp-like data, named \mjp, collected in a single strip of the sky that overlaps with the All-wavelength Extended Groth Strip International survey \citep[AEGIS; ][]{davis2007}, using the \pf \ camera instead of the JPCam.
+The present work, based on \mjp \ galaxies at $z < 1$, has the goal of paving the way towards identifying and characterizing galaxy populations and their stellar content across cosmic time.
 In particular, we show the power of the \jp \ filter system to dissect the bimodal distribution of stellar populations of galaxies and its evolution up to $z\sim1$.